 Convolution

-Reconciliation of two input data.
+Convolution of two input data.

 Description

-The general equation for convolution is as follows:
+The general equation for convolution is:

-Two blocks of the Engee Digital Signal Processing library are suitable for convolution of two input signals:
+Two blocks of the Digital Signal Processing Engee library are suitable for convolution of two input signals.:

 -